timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 ![](../images/graalvm.png)

 ##### Tradeoffs between JVM and native images
-**Native images** are able to **improve both the startup time, and resource-consumption** for your applications deployed on a serverless runtime, but you have to keep in mind that there are some trade-offs compared to the JVM.
+**Native images** are able to **improve both the startup time and resource consumption** for your applications deployed on a serverless runtime, but you have to keep in mind that there are some trade-offs compared to the JVM.

-They **offer lower throughput and higher latency** because they can’t optimize hot paths during runtime as much as the JVM can.
+They **offer lower throughput and higher latency** because they can't optimize hot paths during runtime as much as the JVM can.
 The **compilation takes much longer and consumes more resources**, which is bad for developer productivity.
 Finally, the **platform is also less mature**, but it evolves and improves quickly.